aruokhai/bitcoin-wasm/README.md

   - [:star2: Credit/Acknowledgment](#star2-creditacknowledgment)
   - [:lock: License](#lock-license)

+## Why WASM ?

+WebAssembly (Wasm) is a low-level binary format for executable code that can be run in web browsers and other environments which provides sandboxed execution, memory safety, limited access to system resources, validation and verification .
+These features makes it appealing for the development of plugin.
+The further Development of `WASI` (WebAssembly System Interface), a standard that defines a set of system calls that WebAssembly modules can use to interact with the underlying operating system, made it quite possible to develop a fully fledged bitcoin light client as plugin.

 ## :beginner: About

 Bitcoin Wasm contains two sub-projects: the embeddable, self-contained Bitcoin Light Client called **Node** and the Bitcoin Transaction Signing Utility Software called **Signer**.